Writing for kids and adults: how two very different genres share the same heart

 Beyond these creative identities, Simone Wu is the whole person behind them — the writer, mother, wife, daughter, and friend who contains all these voices, each as vital as the next.
 This name also represents my professional life — the content strategist and communicator who has written everything from beauty editorials, people interviews and food reviews to salary trends and workforce insights.

-All three are me.
-These names simply express different facets of the same soul.
+All three are me, and they simply express different facets of the same soul.

 The heart of it all